 Mono Plegia

-Spastic monoplegia a type of cerebral palsy results from brain injuries.
+Spastic monoplegia is a type of cerebral palsy that results from brain injuries.
 It is different from other types of CP.
 Monoplegia (mono = 1) causes a defect in the movement of 1 of the two limbs of the human body, usually an arm, which is either the left or the right side.

 Types of CP Treated With Stem Cells